Surgeon General on Delta variant: If you are not vaccinated, you are in trouble - Local News 8

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Deidre McPhillips, Jason Hanna, Jacqueline Howard, Keri Enriquez, Virginia Langmaid and Hannah Sarisohn contributed to this report.
+CNN’s Deidre McPhillips, Maggie Fox, Jason Hanna, Jacqueline Howard, Keri Enriquez, Virginia Langmaid, Elizabeth Cohen, John Bonifield and Hannah Sarisohn contributed to this report.

 Comments